Wild Brauer classes via prismatic cohomology: Introduction

 \subsection{Special cases}

-We make Theorem \ref{thm : main} more explicit in certain families of abelian varieties and their associated Kummer varieties.
+We make Theorem \ref{thm : main} more explicit for certain families of abelian varieties and their associated Kummer varieties.
 For abelian varieties, one can use prismatic Dieudonn\'e theory, from \cite{Dieudonneprismatic}, to make prismatic cohomology more concrete.